-To keep sway from building-up, Australian and US-made travel trailers typically need 550-770 lbs (250-350 kg (550-775 lb). nose weight.
+To keep sway from building-up, Australian and US-made caravans typically need 550-770 lbs (250-350 kg (550-775 lb). nose weight.
 Such weight, however, thrusts the tow vehicle’s rear end downward.
 As with pushing down on the handles of a wheel-barrow, that nose weight causes the vehicle’s front to lift.
 This undesirably shifts weight from the tow vehicle’s front (steering) tires.

 The Hensley hitch